Do you want to learn Spanish abroad?

 Cons: If your idea is to learn Spanish just for leisure or you need to improve your work situation, certification is of little importance.
 The important thing is to learn- it does not matter if you get a certification.

 Spain is an excellent option to learn Spanish.
 The quality of its cities and transport, its climate, and the great experience in teaching Spanish is certainly an advantage.

 However, you should consider that it will be an expensive trip and you will learn a variety of Spanish which is not very common.
 Remember that if you are American, you are more likely to meet a Mexican, a Colombian or an Argentine than a Spanish person.

-Maybe, if your intention is to improve your Spanish for non-academic reasons, the best option could be elsewhere.
+If your intention is to improve your Spanish for non-academic reasons, the best option may be elsewhere.

 2. Mexico City